kwickett/CIND820/README.md

 </div>
 </br>

+<h1 alighn="left">Study Replication</h1>

+My first step was to recreate the Ahishakiye et al. study as it was presented.
+The code for that replication can be found here: <a href="">replication</a>

 <h1 align="left"> Preprocessing and Initializing Models </h1>
 </br>
-In this stage of the project I worked on dealing with missing data, as well as reducing dimensionality through two techniques of feature selection:
+In this stage of the project I worked the complete dataset, dealing with missing data, as well as reducing dimensionality through two techniques of feature selection:

 - Stepwise Feature Selection
 - VIF Feature Elimination